holtonma/holtonma.github.io/content/posts/self-hosting-rails-cloudflare-tunnels.md

 ## The Honest Downsides

 Self-hosting isn't perfect.
 Here are the real tradeoffs:

+### 0. Application Security is Still Your Responsibility

+**Important:** Cloudflare Tunnels secure your *infrastructure*, not your *application*.
+You still need to follow secure coding practices:

+- **Input validation** - Sanitize all user inputs to prevent SQL injection
+- **XSS protection** - Use Rails' built-in CSRF protection and sanitize outputs
+- **Authentication/authorization** - Implement proper user access controls
+- **Dependency management** - Keep Rails and gems updated (`bundle audit`)
+- **Environment variables** - Never commit secrets to your repository
+- **Database security** - Use parameterized queries, limit database permissions

+Cloud hosting doesn't magically make your code secure either, but don't let the infrastructure security improvements give you a false sense of application security.
+The same security best practices apply regardless of where you host.

 ### 1. Single Point of Failure
 Your app goes down if: